nmeum/input/README.md

 scratch by myself.
 This implementation is a simpler than rlwrap and additionally supports custom completions (`-c` flag).

-## History

-The first versions of input (up until version 0.7.2) used a fork of the [linenoise][linenoise repo] editing library.
+Contrary to rlwrap, input initially used a fork of the [linenoise][linenoise repo] editing library.
 Since linenoise wasn't properly maintained, later version switched to BSD editline and GNU readline.
+The last version, released with linenoise support, is `0.7.2`.

 ## Features